 - Reports of disruptive behavior should be made to the Board President, or designee/Chair, Committee.
 A written report with specific details is preferred.
-If a written report is not possible, the Board President or designee should generate a written report based on the information provided. - a.
+If such a written report is not possible, the Board President or designee should generate a written report based on the information provided. - a.
 The person who is purported to have engaged in disruptive behavior will be referred to as the Respondent, the person making the report will be referred to as the Reporter for the purposes of this policy. - 2.
 Upon receipt of a report of disruptive behavior the Board President, or designee, will interview the person making the report to pursue as complete an understanding as possible of the circumstances and the behavior of concern. - 3.
 The Board President, or designee, will determine if the report meets the definition of disruptive or concerning behavior and take the next appropriate action.
 The actions may include and are not limited to the following: - a.
 Advise the Reporter that the behavior does not meet the definition of disruptive behavior and/or the circumstances do not rise to the level of disruptive behavior as defined and encourage the reporter to address the concerning behavior directly.
-The Board President, or designee, could also refer the reporter to resources for assistance with this recommendation. - b.
+The Board President, or designee, could also refer the reporter to resources for assistance with this recommendation.

+- b.
 Advise the Respondent of a report of disruptive behavior and interview the Respondent to pursue as complete an understanding as possible of the circumstances in question from the perspective of the Respondent.
-As a result of this interview, the Board President, or designee, could determine to seek additional information from the Reporter and/or additional people to have a more complete understanding of the circumstances and behavior in question.

-- 4. The Board President, or designee, will consider all the information available and determine next steps.
+As a result of this interview, the Board President, or designee, could determine to seek additional information from the Reporter and/or additional people to have a more complete understanding of the circumstances and behavior in question. - 4.
+The Board President, or designee, will consider all the information available and determine next steps.
 The next steps could include one or more of the following options: - a.
 The Board President, or designee, could determine that one or both parties is in need of care and support for extenuating circumstances or conditions and seek to refer individuals to appropriate resources. - b.
 The Board President, or designee, could determine that an informal direct conversation or facilitated conversation between the Reporter and Respondent could result in resolution, if both parties are amenable.
 The Board President, or designee, will request both parties to consider this option and assist in coordinating this informal resolution.
 The Board may seek additional outside mediation support and expend reasonable funds to support such activities. - c.
-The Board President, or designee, could determine that, given all the information available, the Respondent did engage in disruptive behavior and will communicate this determination to the Respondent.
-In communicating this determination, the Board President, or designee, will seek to work with the Respondent to identify a right action that may address impacts of the disruptive behavior and afford remedy, restoration, and/or prevention of future disruptive behavior. - i.
-If the Board President, or designee, and the Respondent are unable to agree on a right action, the Board President will determine a right action. - ii.
-The right action will be communicated to the Respondent verbally as well as in writing.
-The right action should match the circumstances.
+The Board President, or designee, may determine that, given all the information available, the Respondent did engage in disruptive behavior and will communicate this determination in writing to the Respondent.
+In communicating this determination, the Board President, or designee, will seek to work with the Respondent to identify an appropriate action to address impacts of the disruptive behavior and afford remedy, restoration, and/or prevention of future disruptive behavior. - i.
+If the Board President, or designee, and the Respondent are unable to agree, the Board President, in consultation with the Minister, will recommend an appropriate action to the full Board of Trustees. - ii.
+Any such action should match the circumstances.
+Each situation will be decided on a case-by-case basis.
 Motivation, frequency, and severity of behaviors must be considered as well as scope of impact.
-Less severe disruptive behavior with high frequency, may require the same right action as a very severe single incident may warrant.
+Less severe disruptive behavior with high frequency, may require the same action as a very severe single incident may warrant. - iii.
+Any such action may include recommending counseling for the Respondent, formal mediation, limiting participation in church activities for a specified period of time, or immediate temporary or permanent expulsion from the congregation.